Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 The best way to fix this problem is by replacing the torque converter in your vehicle.
 If you have fixed a torque converter before or have an experienced friend or family member to help you out, then we recommend buying a torque converter online or from a local shop.

 However, if you don’t have any DIY experience with torque converters or don’t know anyone to lend you a helping hand, we recommend getting a mechanic to look into it.
-Torque converters are very complicated, and you could further damage your vehicle due to inexperience.
+Torque converters are very complicated, and you could further damage your vehicle if you don’t have any experience with this.

 How much does it cost?

-You can find torque converters in the range of $100 to $600.
+You can find torque converters in the range of $100 to $600, obviously depending on the make and model of your vehicle etc.

-Going to an expert to have your torque converter replaced can cost you $500 to $1,000.
+Going to an expert to have your torque converter replaced can cost you between $500 to $1,000.

 Clutch